mmacy/openai-python/README.md

 print(completion.choices[0].message.content)
 ```

-We recommend you avoid using the global module-level client as shown in the previous code snippet in your application code because:
+We recommend you *avoid* using this module-level client your application code because:

-- It can be difficult to reason about where client options are configured
+- It can be difficult to reason about where client options are configured.
-- It's not possible to change certain client options without potentially causing race conditions
+- It's impossible to change certain client options without causing the potential for race conditions.
-- It's harder to mock for testing purposes
+- It's harder to mock for testing purposes.
-- It's not possible to control cleanup of network connections
+- It's impossible to control cleanup of network connections.

 ## Using types

-Nested request parameters are [TypedDicts](https://docs.python.org/3/library/typing.html#typing.TypedDict).
+Nested request parameters are [TypedDicts][typing.TypedDict].
 Responses are [Pydantic models](https://docs.pydantic.dev), which provide helper methods for things like:

-- Serializing back into JSON, `model.model_dump_json(indent=2, exclude_unset=True)`
+- Serializing back into JSON: [`model.model_dump_json`][src.openai.BaseModel.model_dump_json]`(indent=2, exclude_unset=True)`
-- Converting to a dictionary, `model.model_dump(exclude_unset=True)`
+- Converting to a dictionary: [`model.model_dump`][src.openai.BaseModel.model_dump_json]`(exclude_unset=True)`

+### Enable type checking in Visual Studio Code

-Typed requests and responses provide autocomplete and documentation within your editor.
-If you would like to see type errors in VS Code to help catch bugs earlier, set `python.analysis.typeCheckingMode` to `basic`.
+Typed requests and responses provide autocomplete and documentation in your editor.

+To help catch bugs earlier, enable [type checking in Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in VS Code by setting `python.analysis.typeCheckingMode` to `basic` as described in **Settings and Customization** on the Marketplace page for Pylance.

 ## Pagination

-List methods in the OpenAI API are paginated.

-This library provides auto-paginating iterators with each list response, so you do not have to request successive pages manually:
+List methods in the OpenAI API are paginated and Python library provides auto-paginating iterators on list responses - you don't need to request manually request successive pages.

+This example shows using auto-pagination when [listing fine tuning jobs][src.openai.resources.fine_tuning.Jobs.list]:

 ```python
 import openai